Chia-Network/chia-docs/docs/guides/tutorials/prefarm-audit.md

 ---
-slug: /guides/custody-tool-description
+slug: /guides/prefarm-audit-tutorial
-title: Custody Tool Description
+title: Prefarm Audit Tutorial
 ---

 Chia Network Inc's prefarm is being secured by a complex set of custodial rules.
 This document will describe how to use the custody tool to audit the prefarm configuration.
 A moderate level of technical proficiency is probably needed to understand the details.
 For a high-level overview of the prefarm custody wallets, see our [blog post](https://www.chia.net/2022/10/29/a-new-home-for-the-prefarm/).